Brabalawuka/NTUtimetable/README.md

 Display only the course u have in **CURRENT WEEK** Find the best non clash combination of multiple courses for you to choose

+Special Thanks to @NTUVIBE - A web version of NTUtimetable management app [NTUVibe](https://ntuvibe.com/)

 ## PRIVACY: